mikke89/RmlUiDoc/pages/cpp_manual/elements.md

 // Sets or removes a pseudo-class on the element.
 // @param[in] pseudo_class The pseudo class to activate or deactivate.
-// @param[in] activate True if the pseudo-class is to be activated, false to be deactivated. void SetPseudoClass(const {{page.lib_ns}}::Core::String& pseudo_class, bool activate);
+// @param[in] activate True if the pseudo-class is to be activated, false to be deactivated. void SetPseudoClass(const Rml::String& pseudo_class, bool activate);
 ```

 Applications can make use of any pseudo-classes they wish for their own styling needs.
-However, {{page.lib_name}} maintains several pseudo-classes internally and it is not recommended you set or clear them yourself.
+However, RmlUi maintains several pseudo-classes internally and it is not recommended you set or clear them yourself.
 These classes are:

 * `hover`{:.cls}: Set when the mouse cursor is positioned over the element.
 * `active`{:.cls}: Set when the primary mouse button is depressed, and was positioned over the element when it was pressed.